rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.6.0.txt

 - add an extension mechanisms - plug-ins for the management plug-in.
 The first of these is rabbitmq-shovel-management which displays status information of the rabbitmq-shovel plugin
-- queue and exchange forms now contain fields for well-known arguments such as message TTL and alternate exchange
+- add fields for well-known arguments such as message TTL and alternate exchange to queue and exchange forms

 mochiweb plugin